Short Film Festival – 10th to 13th October, 2019

 Craghoppers Film Prize

-A major supporting partner of the festival is Craghoppers, the global travel clothing brand, who are providing one of the largest short film festival cash prize funds in the world (totalling £34,000 – the equivalent of nearly $50,000).
+A major supporting partner of the film festival is Craghoppers, the global travel clothing brand, who are providing one of the largest short film festival cash prize funds in the world (totalling £34,000 – the equivalent of nearly $50,000).

-The Craghoppers Film Prize, which is awarded as part of The Discover Film Awards, celebrates the very best talent of student and established short filmmakers.
-It includes one student cash prize of £2,000 at each Discover Film Awards in April and October 2019.
-The ultimate Craghoppers Film Prize will be up for grabs at the October Discover Film Awards in London and entries will be shortlisted from all entries from the April and October festivals, no matter what genre or who has entered.
-The first prize is £20,000 in cash and the second prize is £10,000 in cash.
+The Craghoppers Film Prize, which is awarded as part of The Discover Film Awards, celebrates the very best of student and established short filmmakers.
+It includes one student cash prize of £2,000 awarded in April and October 2019.
+At the October Discover Film Awards, the ultimate Craghoppers Film Prize is up for grabs.
+Entries are shortlisted from all award winners from the April and October festivals with a winning prize of £20,000 in cash and a second prize of £5,000.
+There is an additional award of £5,000 for the best social impact film.

-The judging panel for the film prize is chaired by Jaine Green (documentary and short film maker) and includes Katie Bailiff (founder of Century Films) and Neville Schulman (adviser to Ridley Scott on Blade Runner, Black Hawk Down and Gladiator).
+The judging panel for the film prize is chaired by Jaine Green (documentary and short film maker) and includes Katie Bailiff (founder of Century Films), Neville Schulman (adviser to Ridley Scott on Blade Runner, Black Hawk Down and Gladiator) and Alex Sutherland (executive producer of the Channel 4 series The Secret Life of the Zoo).

 More Short Film Festival Supporting Partners

 By partnering with Discover.film you will reach a number of demographics including social influencers, high net worth individuals, student filmmakers and key decision makers in TV and film.
-To find out more about the options for working with us, click on the button below.
+To find out more about the options for working with our short film festival, click on the button below.

 “The Discover Film Awards show that the Phoenix is not just a cinema with a great past, but one which has an important part to play in the future of filmmaking.”

 How to submit a short film

-Entries for the 7th edition of the festival are now open.
+Entries for the 8th edition of the short film festival are now open.
 You can use any of the platforms below to submit your film.

 Past Selections And Winners